khalid-hussain/shaheen/chap5.md

 "A person usually likes a place where he's doing beneficial work."

-"I think you will be able to do more beneficial work in cities like Castile, Seville and Cordova instead of mountains and forests.
-There the nobles, governors and even the King would be your appreciators.
+"I think you will be able to do more beneficial work in cities like Castile, Seville, and Cordova instead of mountains and forests.
+There the nobles, governors, and even the King would be your appreciators.
 I hope you won't mind my saying but you're wasting your talent here.
 Father says that if you go to Castile, the King would offer you a great position in the court.